decirella/pi_workshop/readme.md

 The switch.py program gives a very basic demonstration of several wires and a dozen lines of instructions can get you started with the platform.

 **Requirements**
-A simple circuit wired as pictured:
+A simple circuit wired as follows:

 * GPIO 6 - wired to the switch
 * GPIO 7 - wired to the LED